PHOENIX GREASE TRAP SERVICES

 Help!
 My grease trap overflowed.
 What should I do?

 You need to call Phoenix Grease Trap Services immediately following any major mishap, including any kind of overflow.
 We will come out promptly and remedy the problem immediately with a thorough pumping and cleaning.
 If you need the help of a plumber, due to a clog being responsible for the accident, please do so as well.
 It’s best to prevent such problems with a proper maintenance schedule.
-We can be reached at 602-223-1937.
+We can be reached for emergency services at at 602-223-1937.

 There is a foul odor, but my grease trap had just been cleaned